lsund/chessmovedb/README.md

 ## Usage

-The system needs a kafka instance running on `localhost:9092` and zookeeper running on `localhost:2181`

 * Make sure you have [Kafka](https://kafka.apache.org/) installed.
+The kafka instance should be running on `localhost:9092` and the zookeeper instance on `localhost:2181`
 * Create kafka topics: `game`, `query` and `suggestion`
 * Start zookeeper and the kafka server
-* Create a postgres database `chessgame`
+* Create an empty postgres database `chessgame`

 Now, start the game fetcher